-- Tips for spotting counterfeit, forged and altered checks
+Tips for spotting counterfeit, forged and altered checks

-- Procedures that can be used to reduce your bank’s exposure to check fraud losses
+Procedures that can be used to reduce your bank’s exposure to check fraud losses

-- A plain English explanation of your bank’s legal responsibility for counterfeit, forged and altered checks under the Uniform Commercial Code, Regulation CC, and other federal regulations
+A plain English explanation of your bank’s legal responsibility for counterfeit, forged and altered checks under the Uniform Commercial Code, Regulation CC, and other federal regulations

-- Factors used to determine whether a check fraud victim has the legal right to expect reimbursement for a loss
+Factors used to determine whether a check fraud victim has the legal right to expect reimbursement for a loss

-Who Should Attend:
+Who Should Attend?

-- CD-ROM and e-materials only - $345
+CD-ROM – $345